 But communicating effectively in digital learning environments can be difficult.
 Especially when the transition to digital learning has been sudden, or is unplanned.

 Making such a huge overhaul is a frustrating and confusing experience for the staff, the students, and their parents.
-Staff can be expected to answer questions that they don’t have answers for.
-Hours of work and prep for lessons is now rendered useless.
+But digital learning communication can be made easier with the right resources.

-Below we’ve rounded up eight resources to help you keep communication open and clear during any stage of
+Below we’ve rounded up eight resources and many more templates to help you keep communication open and clear as you adapt to remote learning.

 - Communicate structural changes within your education setting with a newsletter